bninni/find-a-file/README.md

 The module exports a function which will create a **Finder** based in the current directory.

-You can then synchronously find a file path relative to the location stored within that **Finder** based provided parameters.
+You can then synchronously find a file path relative to the location stored within that **Finder** based on provided parameters.

 The parameters are as follows:

   * **Base** - (_StringTree_) - The StringTree representation of the Base directories to use to search for Files
     * **Default** - `'$CURRENT'`
-  * **Format** - (_StringTree_) - The StringTree representation of the Format followed to create a file path from the user input
+  * **Format** - (_StringTree_) - The StringTree representation of the file paths to search
     * **Default** - `['$BASE','$DIR','$NAME$EXT']`
 	* **Note -** - All elements within this StringTree will be automatically joined with a slash (\\)
   * **Extension** - (_String_) - The extension to use to create a file path if one was not provided